 Thomas Chirnside left his hometown of Berwickshire in Scotland in 1838.
 He carried with him a few hundred pounds and a bible.
 After arriving in Australia in 1839, he started to invest in stock and land.
 His younger brother Andrew joined his projects in 1841 and between them built a pastoral empire.
 By the late 1840s, Thomas had occupied the Werribee district and by 1880, he owned 93000 acres.

 Thomas returned to Scotland in 1845 where he fell in love with his first cousin Mary Begbie.
 He asked for her hand in marriage to her parents but was refused.
-His brother Andrew then traveled back to Scotland for a visit with an odd request from his brother.
+His brother Andrew then travelled back to Scotland for a visit with an odd request from his brother.
 To bring back Mary any way he could.
 So in 1852, Andrew returned with Mary (Thomas’s love interest) as his wife.
-After traveling back and forward, in 1870 Thomas wanted Mary to live in peace and in a place of stature, so along with his brother Andrew, they built a 60 room mansion at their Werribee park property.
+After travelling back and forward, in 1870 Thomas wanted Mary to live in peace and in a place of stature, so along with his brother Andrew, they built a 60 room mansion at their Werribee park property.
 It took 3 years to build and was occupied by Andrew and Mary and their 3 children where they moved in sometime between 1876-1877.
 Thomas lived nearby in Point Cook but later moved in with Andrew and Mary.
 Not awkward at all!

 New laws and taxes were slowly introduced, causing financial issues with their venture.
 It wasn’t so easy to manage and this pressure weighed on Thomas significantly.
 His health began to take a turn for the worse as he became depressed.
 His depression was a recurring health condition that plagued him since the 1840s.
 Was it just the money issues getting him down or was it living with the woman he loved who was married to his brother?
 Thomas never married.